TunnlTo/desktop-app/README.md

 ---

 # Documentation
+Both IPv4 and IPv6 are supported.

 ## Configuration Parameters

 ### Tunnel Name
 The description of your WireGuard tunnel.
 - Required
 - Example: `Work VPN`

 ### Private Key
 The private key for the WireGuard tunnel.
 - Required

+### Public Key
+The Public Key for the WireGuard tunnel.

+- Required

+### Preshared Key
+The Preshared Key for the WireGuard tunnel.

+- Optional

 ### Interface Address
 The interface address for the WireGuard tunnel.